-This course introduces the students to conceiving multimedia works characterised by a strong relationship between storytelling and visual development, where a crucial role is played by structure of the image and of the frame.
-In particular, the students approach the creation and writing of stories, through the build-up and development of characters and scenarios ready for the previsualisation of both interactive and linear storytelling elements.
+The course aims to introduce the student to the design of multimedia works characterised by a strong link between narration and visual construction, in which a fundamental role is played by the construction of the image and the frame.
+In particular, the student deals with the elements of conception and writing of non-linear stories through the construction and development of characters and scenarios ready-made for the previsualisation of interactive narrative elements.